Migraines: Causes, symptoms and treatments

 - Blurred vision

 After the migraine attack is over, you may feel drained or ecstatic.
-For about 24 hours, it's common to also have fatigue, body aches, dizziness, confusion, weakness, moodiness and sensitivity to light and sound.
+For about 24 hours, it's common to also have fatigue, dizziness, confusion, and weakness.

 How long do migraines last?